zkck/zkck.github.io/content/posts/two-years-in-the-vault-part-1.md

 remaining four in an upcoming post.
 Stay tuned.

 > **Glossary:** I overuse the words _component_ and _system_ a lot.
 This could
-> refer to microservices, short running jobs, monolith servers, which run all
+> refer to microservices, short running jobs, monolith servers, which all run
-> together, for some sort of workload.
-If you're running on Kubernetes, think of
+> together, to form some sort of workload.
+If you're running on Kubernetes,
-> a _component_ as a Deployment, and a _system_ as the Kubernetes cluster.
+> think of a _component_ as a Deployment, and a _system_ as the Kubernetes
+> cluster.

 ## Tip 1: Configure with an infrastructure-as-code (IaC) tool